fatihpirim/Pokemon_Battle_Video_Game/README.md

 https://studio.code.org/projects/applab/T9WkQzskOzLvZ2EXR9htFFNG90uhMkdN_dPKdLscx20

-I also uploaded a video of the game on my YouTube channel:
+I also uploaded a video of the game on my YouTube channel.
+Click on the image to watch.

 <a href="https://youtu.be/15xn72hUjsM">
 <img src="images/pokemon.PNG" width=800>